bveyseloglu/Algorithms-and-Complexity-Homeworks/README.md

 In sorting algorithms of StudentdBase Class doesn’t have any priority feature.
 If any related property of the students are the same, the algoritm prioritize the student which comes first in the StudentArray.

 ## Simple Database Application
-Implementation of a simple database using link list structure where this list will be used in an inventory program of EE Department.
+Implementation of a simple database using link list structure where this list will be used in an inventory program.

 The program collects and stores circuit device information by using link lists.
 There is one primary inventory link list defined at the top of the main metod.
 It stores all of the data about circuit elements, their properties, and their amounts.